 About the Park

-Tribune Bay located on Hornby Island is nicknamed “Little Hawaii” and features white sandy beaches that stretch endlessly out to meet an aquamarine sea.
-Boasting close to 1 km of fine white sand beach, the south-facing Tribune Bay is easily one of the most spectacular on the east side of Vancouver Island.
-Here, shallow waters meet near tropical temperatures during the summer and the bay is considered to be one of the warmest salt water swimming areas in BC.
-This day-use area does not offer overnight camping.
-The adjacent Tribune Bay Campground is open June 1 to September 30.
+Nicknamed “Little Hawaii,” the white sandy beaches of Tribune Bay stretch endlessly out to meet an aquamarine sea.
+Boasting close to 1 km of fine white sand beach, the south-facing Tribune Bay is easily one of the most spectacular destinations on the east side of Vancouver Island.
+Here, shallow waters meet tropical temperatures during the summer; Tribune Bay is one of the warmest saltwater swimming areas in B.C.

 -